jacobxperez/jacobxperez/README.md

 ### Hi there 👋

 I am a front-end web developer and designer; I build beautiful websites with HTML, CSS, and JavaScript.
-Along my formal education I have taken business, programming, art and design courses.
+Along with my formal education, I have taken business, programming, art, and design courses.
 I combine my skills of programming logic with my skills of design thinking to find and develop innovative solutions to a problem.

 <!--
 **jacobxperez/jacobxperez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.